What help should schools provide with careers?

 - learn military-style discipline

-- earn NCEA Level 1 numeracy and literacy credits
+- study NCEA Level 1 numeracy and literacy credits

 - work towards NCEA Level 2 credits.